Let Appraisal Quest Co. (805) 469-3088 help you decide if you can cancel your PMI

-The difficult thing for almost all home owners to understand is just when their home's equity goes over the 20% point.
-An accredited, licensed real estate appraiser can definitely help.
+A certified, licensed real estate appraiser can help home owners understand just when their home's equity rises above the 20% point, as it's a hard thing to know.
 As appraisers, it's our job to recognize the market dynamics of our area.
 At Appraisal Quest Co.
 (805) 469-3088, we know when property values have risen or declined.
 We're experts at identifying value trends in Camarillo, Ventura County and surrounding areas.
 When faced with data from an appraiser, the mortgage company will generally cancel the PMI with little anxiety.
 At that time, the home owner can enjoy the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: